Friday, July 31, 2009

 Can the Indians Really Depend on the Pen?

 Recent reports out of Goodyear have not been kind to Japanese import Masa Kobayashi.
 He currently is sporting a 14.40 ERA in 5 innings of work.
 Coupled with Easy Ed Mujica's 12.71 ERA, the duo is putting up stats reminiscent of the horrid bullpen of 2008 where a total of 6 pitchers who appeared in at least 14 games had earned run averages above 5.60!
 Thankfully young options (Sipp, Meloan, Jackson) to go with non roster guys (Chulk, Herges, Saarloos) are available to help sort out the final spots on the bench out in centerfield.
 The thought of those two toeing the rubber this season makes many Tribe fans quiver and for good reason.
 It seems as the Cleveland Indians bullpen goes, so does the teams' final record.
 Mark Shapiro has preached many times over the years that a teams relief corps is many times a crap shoot, and by looking at the corresponding ERA's with the Indians win totals, his analysis seems correct.
-Here is a breakdown of the past 5 years of Indians bullpens and how the club ended up.
+Here is a breakdown of the past 5 years of Indians bullpens and how the club ended up.2004 80-82 Third Place

 Bullpen ERA 4.90 (Ranked 12th in AL) opposing batting average .271